Does Outlook (Microsoft) Work in China?

 What works

-- Sending and receiving email (with delays)
+• Sending and receiving email through the Outlook apps (expect delays)

 What doesn't work

-- Some Microsoft 365 integrations
+• Some Microsoft 365 integrations and add-ins

 Best alternatives in China